NiaOrg/NiaPy/docs/source/getting_started.rst

 Basic example
 -------------
 In this example, let's say, we want to try out Gray Wolf Optimizer algorithm against Pintér benchmark function.
-Firstly we have to create new file, with name, for example *basic_example.py*.
+Firstly, we have to create new file, with name, for example *basic_example.py*.
 Then we have to import chosen algorithm from NiaPy, so we can use it.
 Afterwards we initialize GreyWolfOptimizer class instance and run the algorithm.
 Given bellow is complete source code of basic example.